 Here at Children's Home Network, we couldn't be prouder of the children and families who have unlocked their potential and experiencing.
 Whether it's through our Kid's Village, Adolescents in Motherhood, Kinship Services, or Fostering Families team, all the lives we touch have the potential to be transformed.

-Sara's New Beginning
+Victoria's New Beginning

 Jaden, commonly known as “J,” was a troubled youth, having suffered trauma due to abuse and neglect at home.
 His behaviors were out of control, and he was known for punching anyone who questioned him.
 He was regularly getting D’s and F’s and causing stress for his teachers. “ Jaden came to Kid's Village about four years ago and has received therapy counseling from the staff at Children's Home Network to help him heal from the hurts of his past.
 He now attends Davidsen Middle with straight A’s and very rarely B’s.